Dinosaur dig dramatic play theme for the preschool, pre-k, or kindergarten classroom.

 Do you struggle to find time to change out the props in your dramatic play center?
 These printable props will help you easily transform your dramatic play center into a fun dinosaur dig site.

-This packet also provides research that explains how dramatic play supports academic learning in preschool, pre-k, and kindergarten.
+This packet also provides research that explains how dramatic play supports early childhood academic learning in preschool, pre-k, and kindergarten.
 The dinosaur dig play kit is infused with literacy, math, and writing opportunities that support current learning standards.

 This 129 page Dinosaur Dramatic Play Kit includes the following printables: